AdaCore/spark2014/docs/lrm/source/packages.rst

 an instance of Unchecked_Conversion where one or both of the actual Source and Target types are effectively volatile types.
-[Unlike nonvolatile functions, two calls to a volatile function with all inputs equal need not return the same result.]
+[Unlike nonvolatile functions, two calls to a volatile function with all inputs equal need not return the same result.
+However note that the rule that a function must not have any output still applies; in effect this bans a volatile function from reading an object with Effective_Reads => True.]

 A protected function whose Volatile_Function aspect is False is said to be "nonvolatile for internal calls".